keep-starknet-strange/satoru/book/src/smart-contracts-architecture/referral-module.md

 ## Imports

 ### Core Library Imports
-- `starknet`: Used for core functionalities and structures in StarkNet contracts.
+- `starknet`: Used for core functionalities and structures in Starknet 🐺 contracts.
 - Several other local imports from the `satoru` project for various functionalities like data storage, event emission, and market utilities.

 ### Local Imports from `satoru` project